Camp Ruston: Camp Ruston documentation project

-During 1994–95, several events and activities were held which brought attention to Camp Ruston.
-These included an archaeological survey of the Camp Ruston site, conducted by Mark Scalia a Tech graduate student.
-The archaeological exercise proved to be valuable in its finding of several significant artifacts such as a stone castle built by the German POWs as well as pinpointing and mapping the actual remnants of the original guard towers and water tower.
-Additional attention in the form of symposiums, talks to regional historical organizations and to schools, appearances on local and national television, exhibits, slide presentations, and provision of material for a taped segment on Camp Ruston for the LPB-TV program “Louisiana: The State We’re In.” added to the interests of Camp Ruston during that period.
-Several news stories of POW's visiting the site were produced by CBS news as well as international documentaries produced by South German Television and Austrian TV.
-Spione's visit to the former Yugoslavia, where he conducted rare interviews with former POW's was documented by the Slovenian newspapers in an extensive story outlining the POW experience as conscripted Yugoslavian soldiers in the German army.
+During 1994–95, several events and activities were held, which brought attention to Camp Ruston.
+These included an archaeological survey of the Camp Ruston site, conducted by Mark Scalia, a Tech graduate student.
+The archaeological exercise proved to be valuable in its finding of several significant artifacts, such as a stone castle built by the German POWs, as well as pinpointing and mapping the actual remnants of the original guard towers and water tower.
+Additional attention in the form of symposiums, talks to regional historical organizations and to schools, appearances on local and national television, exhibits, slide presentations, and provision of material for a taped segment on Camp Ruston for the LPB-TV program “Louisiana: The State We’re In,” added to the interests of Camp Ruston during that period.
+Several news stories of POWs visiting the site were produced by CBS News, as well as international documentaries produced by South German Television and Austrian TV.
+Spione's visit to the former Yugoslavia, where he conducted rare interviews with former POWs, was documented by the Slovenian newspapers in an extensive story outlining the POW experience as conscripted Yugoslavian soldiers in the German army.
 A copy of the news story is housed in the archives.

 In 2007, a second story was produced by LPB on Camp Ruston.

-In 1998 Spione reviewed declassified National Archives records that listed the capture and internment records of the crew of the captured U-505.
-It was already known that the crew was kept incommunicado at Camp Ruston but The Museum of Science and Industry in Chicago, where the U-505 is displayed had no records of this.
-The museum had indicated that their information had the crew being kept as POW's in Bermuda.
-This is true as the captured mariners were initially taken to Bermuda but for only a brief time when they were secretly moved and kept in the far eastern compound of Camp Ruston.
+In 1998, Spione reviewed declassified National Archives records that listed the capture and internment records of the crew of the captured U-505.
+It was already known that the crew was kept incommunicado at Camp Ruston, but the Museum of Science and Industry in Chicago, where the U-505 is displayed, had no records of this.
+The museum had indicated that their information had the crew being kept as POWs in Bermuda.
+This is true as the captured mariners were initially taken to Bermuda, but for only a brief time, when they were secretly moved and kept in the far eastern compound of Camp Ruston.
 Spione shared these declassified documents with the curator of the museum's U-505 exhibit.
-When the museum updated the exhibit they made the appropriate changes that now reflect the updated and more accurate information regarding the 505 crew and their internment at Camp Ruston.
+When the museum updated the exhibit, they made the appropriate changes that now reflect the updated and more accurate information regarding the 505 crew and their internment at Camp Ruston.

 In September 2000, the Camp Ruston Foundation transferred all the remaining documents and artifacts from the Developmental Center to the archives at Louisiana Tech for safekeeping and future access by researchers.
 The records and physical artifacts related to Camp Ruston continue to grow in the archives maintained by the Special Collections Department at Louisiana Tech University.
-Of the remaining buildings from the camp only several from the original hospital compound and a warehouse remain, however, the owners, the state of Louisiana, have done little to preserve or protect them and recent photographs indicate that they are in very poor condition.
+Of the remaining buildings from the camp, only several from the original hospital compound and a warehouse remain; however, the owners, the state of Louisiana, have done little to preserve or protect them, and recent photographs indicate that they are in very poor condition.
 All the original POW barracks and compound buildings were demolished not long after the POWs left.